 Daddy and I have a special thing going, and to this day I use his lap as my private domain.
-He says, "See Carrie Mae, what I like about you is you can talk that talk to them white folks, and you've some two intil like your dashe?"
+He says, "See Carrie Made, what I like about you is you can talk that talk to them while folks, and you's smart not, just like your daddy."

 Weems's earlier portrait series, "Family Pictures and Stories," begun in 1981, depicts friends and relatives, as in "Dad and Me," which shows the artist with her father.
 Carrie Mae Weems, "Dad and Me" (detail), 1978-1984. © Carrie Mae Weems.
 Courtesy of the artist and Jack Shainman Gallery, New York